japplefield/to414-p2/README.md

 # Dataset Information

 **Data Summary:**

 We are using the detailed NFL Play-by-Play Data from 2010-2020 (this may be expanded into seasons pre-2010 if we either want more data, or want to test our model on additional seasons) .
-We initially found this dataset on Kaggle.
+We initially found [this](https://www.kaggle.com/maxhorowitz/nflplaybyplay2009to2016) dataset on Kaggle.
 The data was scraped from NFL data by Carnegie Melon researchers from NFL databases.
-The source dataset is too large to keep in the git repository so we had to use the R package “nflfastR” (built from the same Kaggle dataset) to extract data.
+The source dataset is too large to keep in the git repository so we had to use [this](https://www.nflfastr.com/) R package `nflfastR` (built from the same Kaggle dataset) to extract data.

 **Data Structure:**